2017 Toyota LandCruiser Prado Review

 What might I miss that similar cars have?Expand Section

-The Grand Cherokee also offers sportier on-road handling.
-But it is not as comfortable off road.
+The Discovery and Grand Cherokee also offer sportier on-road handling.
+(The Grand Cherokee is not as comfortable off road, however.)

 Among other vehicles you might consider are the seven-seat 4WD wagons developed from utes, among them the Ford Everest, Toyota Fortuner, and Mitsubishi Pajero Sport.